kidndumbi/UCC128_barcode_generator/README.md

 Limitations:
     1. System will automatically cut batches in 500 labels.(to support printing on the slow machines)
     2. All labels will start from 'WHTOT' prefix.
-(If you need another labels comtact WMS Support)
+(If you need another labels contact WMS Support)
     3. To avoid overloading of application it limited to generate 3000 labels at the session.
+    To generate more that 3000 labels just run the application again.